BimmerBass/CopperChess/README.md

     - Killer moves
     - Quiescence search
         - Delta pruning
+        - Bad capture pruning.
-    - 200MB Transposition table.
+    - 200MB Transposition table, with a (soon to be) depth-based replacement strategy.
 (Will be reduced when a function that measures the percentage of space used in the transposition table is implemented)
     - MvvLva (Most-valuable-victim Least-valuable-attacker.)
     - Late move reductions
     - Futility pruning
+    - Razoring.
     - Null move pruning
     - Eval-/Static null move pruning.
     - Mate distance pruning.
 If we have found a forced checkmate, we don't want to examine longer mate sequences than that one.
     - Principal variation search in the root node.
     - A 50MB evaluation cache that stores previously calculated static evaluations.
+At the moment, the replacement strategy is replace-all, but i think an age-strategy would be better in the future.

 Copper achieves an overall move ordering of around 89-90%.